 If you execute the archive file, a directory with the same name as the archive file will be created.
 The required subdirectories and files are unpacked in that directory.

 The Cooker is distributed as a 7z format self-extracting archive.
 And, it has the following features in the file name.

 Filename of the distribution archive

-List of the files that will be extracted.
+List of the files that will be unpacked.

-The following figure is a list of files that will be extracted by executing the distribution archive file.
+The following figure is a list of files that will be unpacked by executing the distribution archive file.

 List of files